-The Red Light District is not only famous for its brothels and coffeeshops but also for the architecture and it’s fairy tale-canals with a whole range of old bridges.
+The Red Light District is not only famous for its brothels and coffeeshops but also for the architecture and it’s fairy tale like canals with a whole range of old bridges.
 With the introduction of the first 3D printed bridge made of steel, both the technology of the future and the city’s historic past will be encapsulated.
-The designers take into account its location and try to show the best of both worlds, old and new.
+The designers have taken into account this unique location and are trying to show the best of both worlds, old and new.
 Over the Oudezijds Achterburgwal a temporary pedestrian bridge is currently installed.
 It is one of the most used bridges in the Red Light District and it connects the bars, brothels and houses.
-As there are almost 10,000 visitors each day and around 9,000 residents, the bridge is an important passage in this area.
+As there are almost 10,000 visitors each day and around 9,000 residents, the bridge is an important passage for the area.

-The reason that the bridge is being built on the canal-side of the red light district is that the canals here are relatively small.
-The 3D printed bridge will be eight metres long and four metres wide.
+The reason for building the bridge on the canal-side of the Red Light District is that the canals there are relatively narrow.
+The 3D printed bridge will span 8 metres over the water and will be four metres wide.
 Because this is a world first, it will also be a test of the technique on it’s suitability for further use.
 The aim of 3D steel printing is to use it for more complex conditions, such as high buildings.
-As a kick-off project it makes sense to start with a bridge over a canal in the city centre.
+As a kick-off project it makes sense to start with a smaller bridge over a canal in the city centre.

-Originally the company planned to print the bridge at the actual location.
-However, as it is quite busy in this area the 3D printed bridge will not be printed live at the spot.
-An ideal location is a shed at the NDSM werf located in the north of Amsterdam.
-The bridge will printed in one piece in this former shipbuilding hangar before being transported to the city centre.
-The robotic printers can draw a complex steel structure which is a composition of several shapes.
-The robots build up the structure by forming struts out of thousands of precisely placed blobs of molten steel.
-The robotic printing arms walk across the bridge span as it slides along the bridge’s edges.
-It also prints its own support structure as it moves along.
+The company originaly planned for the the bridge to be printed at the actual location.
+However, as it is quite busy in this area the 3D printed bridge will not be printed live on the spot.
+The ideal location turned out to be an abandoned industrial space at the NDSM werf located in the north of Amsterdam.
+The bridge will be printed in one piece in a former shipbuilding hangar before being transported to the city centre.
+The robotic printers can print a complex steel structure which is a composition of several shapes.
+The robots build up the structure by forming struts out of thousands of precisely placed little blobs of molten steel.
+The robotic printing arms move across the bridge span and slides along the bridge’s edges.
+The structure is printed as the robots move along.

 This is where the 3d printed bridge will be placed.
-Just in opposite of Casa Rosso.
+Just opposite of Casa Rosso.